wolffles/game-iverse/README.md

 Currently you can't natively require NPM packages in the browser to make a client side game.
 There are however a couple hacks you can use to make a javascript game. new methods will be added as time goes on.

-### using browsers native module support
+### Using the browser's native module support
-the easiest native implementation is to make a client side game importing the classes directly from the package folder. in your html add this script : ` <script type="module" src="./example.js"></script>`
+the easiest implementation at the moment is to make a client side game importing the classes directly from the package folder. in your html add this script : ` <script type="module" src="./example.js"></script>`
 ```javascript
 //add to a js file "example.js"